 “Powered by Firefox OS”

 You may create a Prototype bearing the “Powered By Firefox OS” tier of branding described in the Brand Kit.
-While Mozilla encourages the prominent use of the Mozilla Marks in accordance with the Firefox OS Brand Identity Guidelines and this Agreement, such use should not be done in a manner that would reasonably indicate to end users or the public that Mozilla is the source/provider of the Branded Device.
+While Mozilla encourages the prominent use of the Mozilla Marks in accordance with the Firefox OS Brand Identity Guidelines and this Agreement, such use should not be done in a manner that would reasonably indicate to end users or the public that Mozilla is the source/provider of the Prototype.

 Should you wish to use the “Powered by Firefox OS” brand tier, you must adhere to the following requirements: